 - Advice regarding the possibility of claims against the estate by third parties

 - Estate planning is an active process of re-evaluating the estate when circumstances in life change, such as marriage, divorce, buying or selling of major assets such as your home or a change in business ownership.

 A successful plan is made involving all family members as it will take into account not only provisions for your retirement income but also the plans, aptitudes and existing assets of younger generations.

-If your wishes go beyond a simple Will then we suggest you start this process with a Face to Face Initial Consultation.
+If your wishes go beyond a simple Will then we suggest you start this process with a 30 minute free consultation.

 YOUR WILL in a few easy steps

 Simple Will $440.00